In this article

 Business line of credit

-A minimum credit score of 600 is usually required for a business line of credit, though a higher score can help you secure a better interest rate.
+A minimum personal credit score of 600 is usually required for a business line of credit, though a higher score can help you secure a better interest rate.
 There are line of credit options for small business owners and larger businesses, each with their own requirements and interest rates.
 For a look at the current business line of credit rates from different lenders, you can read our updated guide to business lines of credit.

 Equipment financing

-A credit score of 500 to 650 is generally required to qualify for equipment financing.
+A personal credit score of 500 to 650 is generally required to qualify for equipment financing.
 However, lenders may also require a certain amount of annual revenue and time in business.
 Equipment loans can be easier to qualify for since they’re available to businesses with low creditworthiness.
 Plus, repayment plans can span up to seven years, giving you plenty of time to repay the loan.
 Just be wary of interest rates when applying, especially as a small business.

 Business bank account